Local-Connectivity-Lab/ccn-coverage-vis/README.md

 # TODOs

+- Toggle graph view off results in no toggle-on button
 - Make the chart more informative
   - Hover on a line should show the exact data and which sites are they from
 - Admin Panel